 FieldTrip is the Matlab software toolbox for MEG and EEG analysis that is being developed at the Donders Institute for Brain, Cognition and Behaviour at the Radboud University Nijmegen, the Netherlands together with collaborating institutes.
-The development of FieldTrip is currently supported by funding from the BrainGain and the Human Connectome projects.
+The development of FieldTrip was supported by funding from BrainGain and currently receives support from the Human Connectome project.
 The FieldTrip software is released as open source under the GNU general public license.

 This FieldTrip website is a Wiki (just like Wikipedia), which allows anyone visiting the site to add, remove, or otherwise edit all content, very quickly and easily, without the need for registration.
 The IP addresses of people that make changes are logged, and they can be blocked if required.
 Please act responsibly and only make changes that improve this site.

 Robert Oostenveld, Pascal Fries, Eric Maris, and Jan-Mathijs Schoffelen, “FieldTrip: Open Source Software for Advanced Analysis of MEG, EEG, and Invasive Electrophysiological Data,” Computational Intelligence and Neuroscience, vol. 2011, Article ID 156869, 9 pages, 2011. doi:10.1155/2011/156869

 To get started with FieldTrip, please continue reading the getting started documentation.

 Did you know that we have recorded quite some lectures and that we are sharing these online on YouTube and Vimeo?
 You can find them on our video page.

 The Biomag conference in Halifax just started.
 There are quite some people from the FieldTrip team attending, so if you want to interact: find one of us.
 We will be wearing FieldTrip T-shirts, so should be easy to spot!